 Never take credit for work that you have not done.
 If you’re running out of time, please email me.
 If you discuss the homework with other people, please stick to high-level details and do not share code.
 If you already have discussed solutions with other people by mistake, please let me know about it as soon as possible, and before the homework deadline: there are ways to deal with such cases which are far better than us finding them while grading.

 Remember that this also includes submitting a pair homework for a partner that did not participate in the work.
-As I said, you should let me know about such cases — not to punish your partner, but to get him/her to catch up with the material and avoid exam failures.
+As I said, you should let me know about such cases — not to punish your partner, but to get him/her to catch up with the material and avoid failing.

 Do not make public posts with your homework code.
 This includes any kind of public forum, as well as the class piazza group, and also some services like code-paste sites which make snippets world-readable.